ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 3.md

 ### Bias and efficiency plotted

 The following plot depicts different scenarios.
 The <span style="color:blue">blue</span> depicts an unbiased and efficient estimation of $\beta$.
 You can see that the mean of this estimation coincides with the true $\beta$.
 The <span style="color:green">green</span> depicts an unbiased but inefficient estimation of $\beta$/ You can see that, with respect to the <span style="color:blue">blue</span> estimation, is less likely that you will get the true $\beta$ and more likely that you will get an estimation farther away from the true value.
-Finally, the <span style="color:red">red</span> estimatino is both biased and inefficient.
+Finally, the <span style="color:red">red</span> estimation is both biased and inefficient.
 It is biased because its expected value has a $\xi \neq 0$ deviation from the true $\beta$.
 It is inefficient because it has a larger variance than the <span style="color:blue">blue</span> estimation.

 {{< figure library="true" src="econometrics/04_Classical_Model/Fig_02.png" >}}